Nat Coombs: Education

-Coombs & Carlson were also part of the Americarnage podcast which they co-hosted, along with comedian Dan Louw, from 2011 to 2016.
-The show has nominated twice in the Podcast Awards (2011 & 2013) under the "Best Sports" category and has been featured on the frontpage of iTunes.
-He also hosted the Channel 4 #C4NFL : The Extra Yard weekly podcast and in 2018 launched The NFL Show with Nat Coombs podcast.

-He has worked on many television and radio shows as a talking head or panelist and writes a weekly NFL column for The Times.

-Darts

-In 2018/2019 he presented Eurosport's coverage of the BDO World Darts Championship.
+Early career

-Comedy and writing
+Comedy

 He began his career as a stand up comedian and was a semi-finalist at the BBC New Comedy Awards and a runner-up of Stand-up Britain on ITV.
 He was also a Regional Finalist of the Jongleurs J20 competition and a Semi-finalist in both the Amused Moose & Laughing Horse New Act competitions.
 Early in his career appeared on the BBC Radio comedy program 'Spanking New' alongside comedians including Rhod Gilbert and Shappi Khorsandi which featured live performances from some of the UK's best new comedy talent.

 Whilst working as a comedian, Coombs created the innovative digital comedy show Chelsey OMG which he wrote and co-produced.
 The first series of the show, based on his character Chelsey Pucks, which originally appeared on Radio 1 comedy sketch show The Milk Run, debuted on the online social networking site Bebo.
 The show drew critical acclaim for its interactive format, whereby the characters interact with the show's fans.
 Coombs appears in the show as Jens, a German fashion photographer.